Salona

+Salona (Σάλωνα, Salo) was an ancient city and the capital of the Roman province of Dalmatia and near to Split, in Croatia.
+It was one of the largest cities of the late Roman empire with 60,000 inhabitants.
+It was the last residence of the final western Roman Emperor Julius Nepos and acted as the de facto capital of the Western Roman Empire during the years 476-480.

 Salona was founded in the 3rd century BC and was mostly destroyed in the invasions of the Avars and Slavs in the seventh century AD.

 Many Roman characteristics can be seen such as walls, a forum, a theatre, an amphitheatre, public baths and an aqueduct.

+Location

+Salona was founded on a sheltered inlet on the coast.
+Salona is located in the modern town of Solin, next to Split, in Croatia.
+The terrain around Salona slopes gently seaward and is typical karst, consisting of low limestone ridges running east to west with marl in the clefts between them.

 History

-Salona grew in the area of the Greek cities of Tragurian and Epetian on the river Jadro in the 3rd century BC.
-Salona is the largest archaeological park in Croatia and grew to over 60,000 inhabitants.
+Salona grew in the area of the Greek cities of Tragurium and Epetium on the river Jadro in the 3rd century BC.
 It was the birthplace of Roman Emperor Diocletian.
 In the first millennium BC, the Greeks set up a marketplace.
 Salona had also been in the territory of the Illyrian Delmatae, before the conquest of the Romans.
 Salona became the capital of the Roman province of Dalmatia, because it sided with the future Roman Dictator Gaius Julius Caesar in the civil war against Pompey.
 Martia Iulia Valeria Salona Felix (the full name of the ancient city) was founded probably after the Roman civil wars under Julius Caesar.
 The early Roman city encompassed the area around the Forum and Theatre, with an entrance, the Porta Caesarea, on the north-east side.
 The walls were fortified with towers during the reign of Augustus.
 The early trapezoidal shape of the city was transformed by the eastern and western expansion of the city.

 The city quickly acquired Roman characteristics: walls, a forum, a theatre, an amphitheatre which are the most conspicuous above-ground remains today, public baths, and an aqueduct.
 Many inscriptions in both Latin and Greek have been found both inside the walls and in the cemeteries outside, since Romans forbade burials inside the city boundaries.
 Several fine marbles sarcophagi from those cemeteries are now in the Archaeological Museum of Split.
 All this archaeological evidence attests to the city's prosperity and integration into the Roman Empire.
-Salona had a mint that was connected with the mint in Sirmium and gold & silver mines in the Dinaric Alps through Via Argentaria.
+Salona had a mint that was connected with the mint in Sirmium and gold and silver mines in the Dinaric Alps through Via Argentaria.